zaataylor/wikiref/README.md

 ## Deleting References

-If you decide you want to start over and delete the references you've previously captured, you can select "Delete References" in the popup UI, which will remove the references from [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)<sup>\*</sup>.
+If you decide you want to start over and delete the references you've previously captured, you can select "Delete References" in the popup UI, which will remove the references from [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-<sup>\*</sup>_Currently there's a bit of a UI fail when it comes to receiving confirmation of successfully deleting references.
-Though the extension popup UI contains the "Delete References" option, clicking it will not immediately change the popup UI's appearance or provide any indication of deletion.
-However, closing the popup by clicking away and opening it again should show a missing "Delete References" button, which is an indication that there are no references currently captured on that page._

 ## Downloading References